TravorFors/TravorFors.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 # 🧍‍♂️ Biography
 I am an undergraduate student majoring in biomedical engineering.
+TravorFors is my cc98 ID.
+Forsyth is a character in the novel Lord of Secrecy, whose profession is a traveller.
+The cc98 website restrict the ID to 10 bit so I built up a word from 'Traveller' and 'Forsyth'.

 I set up this personal website for the management of the projects I am attributing to.
 I am trying to find my rhythm of solving problems through surveying, team-working and feedback receiving from instruction or practice.
 Linking up all my works under a shared goal of giving valuable solution to several problems is beneficial for the process of my projects, so I set up this website as a travel log.